- Sole prop vs. S‑corp: 2026 basics

 - You expect that profit level or higher to continue, not just spike for one year.

-- You are willing to run legitimate payroll for yourself and keep cleaner books.
+- You are willing to run legitimate payroll for yourself and keep cleaner, more formal books.

-- You want to proactively manage self‑employment tax and use 2026’s permanent QBI rules to your advantage.
+- You want to proactively manage self‑employment tax and take full advantage of 2026’s permanent QBI framework.

-From there, the next step is to have a tax pro model your current sole prop scenario vs. a 2026 S‑corp scenario so you can see real dollar differences after payroll costs and advisory fees.
+From there, the next move is to have a tax pro model your current sole prop scenario against a 2026 S‑corp scenario so you can see real after‑tax dollars, net of payroll costs and advisory fees.

 About the Author